Introduction to Monopoly

 Facebook dominates the social media market as the leader, with 2,958 million monthly users (as of January 2023).

-It is simply a monopoly due to its lack of direct competition, strong pricing power, and dominant user base worldwide.
-In 2014, Facebook acquired WhatsApp, a rising competitor in the social media segment, further solidifying its monopoly status.
+It is simply a monopoly due to its lack of direct competition, strong pricing power, and a dominant worldwide user base.
+In 2014, Facebook acquired WhatsApp, a rising competitor in the social media space, further solidifying its monopoly.
 As such, Facebook is a clear example of a monopoly in the social media market.

 Example #4: Alibaba

-Alibaba is a China-Based business that is one of the few retailers monopolizing global e-commerce.
-It owns various online platforms such as Taobao, Tmall, and other e-commerce sites.
+Alibaba is a China-based business that is one of the few retailers to monopolize global e-commerce.
+It owns various online platforms, including Taobao, Tmall, and other e-commerce sites.

-It allows the company to control a large portion of online sales in China, which gives it the dominant position and makes it a monopoly.
-Alibaba now has control over things like product prices and transactional details.
+It allows the company to control a large share of online sales in China, giving it a dominant position and a monopoly.
+Alibaba now controls factors such as product prices and transaction details.

 Example #5: VISA

-In today’s market, businesses thrive on Visa as consumers prefer credit cards over cash payments.
-As per the Fed Report 2021, 57% of US consumers prefer plastic, and 20% to cash.
+In today’s market, businesses thrive on Visa, as consumers prefer credit cards to cash.
+According to the Fed Report 2021, 57% of US consumers prefer plastic, and 20% prefer cash.
 Merchants and retailers in the US paid $62.5 billion in swipe fees last year.
-It is prevalent in over 200 countries among individuals, merchants, consumers, governments, and institutions.
+It is prevalent across more than 200 countries among individuals, merchants, consumers, governments, and institutions.

-Visa does not issue debit or credit cards but provides services in debit, credit, and prepaid cards to businesses and consumers.
-Visa’s clients give the cards, while it works like a mediator and profits by selling to merchants and financial institutions.
+Visa does not issue debit or credit cards, but it provides services for debit, credit, and prepaid cards to businesses and consumers.
+Visa’s clients issue the cards, while it acts as a mediator and profits by selling to merchants and financial institutions.

 Example #6: Indian Railways